tjhickey724/discrete_math/notes/propositional_calculus/overview.md

 A formula is __satisfiable__ if there is at least one interpretation which makes it true.

+If $\neg E$ is not satisfiable, then E is a tautology.

 The formula  $\neg (P \wedge Q)$ is satisfiable, but is not a tautology.

 The formaula $P \wedge \neg P$ is not satisfiable.